 If the MacPractice software is not running, you can open a web browser and navigate to the following URL:

 If you've started MacPractice but are at the login prompt, you can access the Server App by clicking the gear icon on the MacPractice Login Window.
-If this is your first time, you may need to access the App from the above URL and grant permission before the button will work flawlessly.

 If the MacPractice software is running, you can access the App via the MacPractice Menu: